Back

 User profiles

 The key thing to consider when it comes to profiles is that users should be able to customize them in any way they want — for example, quickly change contact details, profile pictures, or nicknames.
+It is also important to give them the freedom to choose what information is displayed publicly and what is kept private.

-Video & voice calls
+Voice & video calls

 Text messaging